These 8 Cruise Habits Drive Fellow Passengers Crazy

 8. Claiming Sunbeds

 Why do people do this?
 Maybe they’re used to places where there are plenty of loungers for everyone.
-Unlike a big all-inclusive resort, a cruise ship has limited space, and it’s common to find more people than available sunbeds.
+Unlike sprawling all-inclusive resorts, a cruise ship’s deck space is fixed and limited, so it’s easy to end up with more people than available sunbeds.
+That’s why chair‑hogging feels especially frustrating at sea.

 Wrapping It Up